• Skip to main content

 Sign indicating the distance left to backpack to our destination.

 Our health tracker recorded 12.66 kilometres one way.
 Other blogs have mentioned that it’s closer to eight kilometres.
-I’m not sure if our route was much longer since we had to detour many trees?
+I’m not sure if our route was much longer since we had to detour around many trees.
 Unfortunately, since the trail wasn’t in perfect condition, we don’t have an accurate reading for the Poboktran trail to Waterfalls Campground.

 Water Flowing Down Trail

-Water flowing down the trail.
+Water is flowing down the trail.

 We encountered rushing water flowing down the trail further up past Poboktan Campground, on our way to Waterfalls Campground.
-On different parts of the trail, puddles had formed causing us to detour into the forest to avoid the excessive water.
+On different parts of the trail, puddles had formed, causing us to detour into the forest to avoid the excessive water.
 The amount of water flowing down was crazy.
-A lot of snow was melting from up above.
+A lot of snow was melting from above.
 Since we couldn’t walk on the trail, it took us longer to get to our destination.

 Gore-Tex Boots

-Gore-Tex boots cover your ankles, and prevent them from rolling by keeping your feet steady and secure.
+Gore-Tex boots cover your ankles and prevent them from rolling by keeping your feet steady and secure.
 These boots are a requirement on this trail to prevent feet from getting wet when stepping into two inches of water.
 Gore-Tex boots also help prevent snow from entering your boot when stepping in snow.

 Backpacking Poboktan Trail Successfully with Snow

-As we continued upwards, we found deeper snow.
-For some trail sections, it felt like we should have brought our skis, with all the snow we encountered.
+For some trail sections, it felt like we should have brought our downhill skis, given the amount of snow we encountered.
 We definitely could have made snowmen with the wet snow.
-The person leading had a harder time breaking the trail with each foot falling deep down in the snow.
-Thankfully the weather cooperated as you can see from the picture.
-We weren’t wearing thick jackets but having to put in a lot of effort to hike upwards in the nice weather caused us to sweat.
+The person leading had a harder time breaking the trail, with each foot sinking deep into the snow.

 Crossing a Creek with Large Volumes of Water